Which Structure Connects The Stigma To The Ovary

 Disease Susceptibility

-In some cases, the style can facilitate pathogen entry into the ovary.
-For example, certain fungal pathogens can grow through the style and infect the ovules.
+In some cases, the style can enable pathogen entry into the ovary.
+Take this: certain fungal pathogens can grow through the style and infect the ovules.

 Future Research Directions